When Did Cell Phones Come Out, and How Have They Changed? (Updated 2024)

 The First Cell Phones

-According to Pew Research Center, approximately 97% of Americans own a cellphone, with 85% owning a smartphone.
+According to Pew Research Center, approximately 97% of Americans own a cellphone today, with 85% owning a smartphone.
 How did we get from when cell phones came out to here?

 Inventor Nikola Tesla predicted wireless devices as far back as 1926.
 In an interview, he stated wireless would be a huge brain one day and people would be able to “communicate with one another instantly, irrespective of distance.”
 He also predicted humans would be able to see and hear each other as though face to face.